 Get enough rest and consume alcohol only in moderation.
 Drinking, smoking and inadequate sleep can all affect how your hair looks and feels.

 Avoid hot air drying or ironing your hair too often; this makes hair weak and brittle.
 Limit your hair drying and ironing to once a week.

 Most importantly, get to know your hair; it’s similar to getting to know your skin type.
 What works for the next person might not work for you.

 With the rising number of women opting to keep their hair natural, ethnic hair colour is a point of conversation in many circles.
 Hair colour is a huge part of self-expression.
 Vibrant colours have become popular over the years, including bold shades like purple and blue.

-Choosing your hair is like choosing your outfit, take the time to consider what works for you and what you’re trying to say, but most importantly, have fun with it.
+Choosing your hair is like choosing your outfit, take the time to consider what works for you and what you’re trying to say.
+Most importantly, you should have fun with it.
 In the words of Aishia, treat your hair like a science lab…EXPERIMENT!

-If you have any further question or need any advice, please send us an email and we will revert to you with what you need.
+If you have any further questions or need any advice, please send us an email and we will revert to you with what you need.